22f3001377/Pro1/README.md

 ## How to Use This Data

-This dataset can serve multiple purposes, such as identifying potential collaborators for software projects or understanding the trends in technology use among developers in Toronto.
-Users can leverage this information to network, share insights, and discover innovative projects.
+<h6>This dataset can serve multiple purposes, such as identifying potential collaborators for software projects or understanding the trends in technology use among developers in Toronto.
+Users can leverage this information to network, share insights, and discover innovative projects.</h6>